ESSA Levels of Evidence (U.S. Department of Education)

-The impact of educational technology is a key question for both start-ups and traditional educational publishers.
-Teachers need to know, what a solution is teaching, why it is effective and how it can be used.
-The traditional educational material publishers have the advantage of having a long history of being used at schools and therefore plenty of practical experience on what works.
-However, gathering real evidence is a project that takes time and requires expertise.
-But when it's done properly the work pays off.
-Here I’d like to present some examples of how it can be done.
+The impact of educational technology is a key question for both the startups and traditional educational publishers when looking at how to sell to schools.
+Teachers need to know what exactly the learning solution is teaching, why it is effective and how it can be used.
+The traditional educational material publishers have the advantage of a long history of collaboration with schools, and a plenty of practical experience on how to approach such clients.

 The studies are designed to be highly rigorous - the experiments include a large number of students and they are followed for a relatively long period of time.
 For example, with their product MyPedia India they observed 557 lessons in 74 schools.
 The learning outcomes were measured in standardized tests and compared to national averages.

+ESSA has four tiers of evidence, from Strong (Tier 1) to Demonstrating rationale (Tier 4).
 An important point to note is that the tiers are not mutually exclusive but rather serve a different purpose.
-When designing a whole new product or when coming up with new features to an existing one, ESSA tiers can be followed step-by-step to validate the efficacy of the product or feature in a way that is most helpful for development.
+When designing a whole new product or coming up with new features to an existing one, ESSA tiers can be followed step-by-step to build up the efficacy of the product, or included in a way that is most helpful for the development.

 Tier 4: When designing new features, make sure they align with learning science principles.
 Just like if you'd build an airplane, you'd first make sure its design aligns with laws of physics, increasing the odds it'll stay in the air.

 When you have a rationale why your solution enhances learning, then it's time to move on to testing with real users.
 A great way to conduct Tier 4. efficacy evaluation is to apply for Education Alliance Finland's EdTech Certification.
 In the product certification process teacher-evaluators conduct a very thorough product review using a science-based evaluation method, developed by university researchers.
 If the product passes the certification criteria, it will be granted the EdTech Product Certificate by Education Alliance Finland.